dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 413. Arithmetic Slices.md

 ## Approach #6 Using Formula [Accepted]:
 **Algorithm**

-From the dpdp solution, we can observe that for $k$ consecutive elements sastisfying the common difference criteria, we update the sumsum for each such element by $1, 2, 3, ..., k$ counts in that order.
-Thus, instead of updating the sumsum at the same time, we can just keep a track of the number of consecutive elements satisfying the common differnce criteria in a countcount variable and just update the sumsum directly as $count*(count+1)/2$ whenver $a$ element not satisfying this criteria is found.
-At the same time, we also need to reset the countcount value.
+From the $dp$ solution, we can observe that for $k$ consecutive elements sastisfying the common difference criteria, we update the $sum$ for each such element by $1, 2, 3, ..., k$ counts in that order.
+Thus, instead of updating the $sum$ at the same time, we can just keep a track of the number of consecutive elements satisfying the common differnce criteria in a $count$ variable and just update the $sum$ directly as $count*(count+1)/2$ whenver $a$ element not satisfying this criteria is found.
+At the same time, we also need to reset the $count$ value.

 ```java
 public class Solution {